 Georgia Travel Guide

-Georgia travel is possible any time of year.
+You can visit Georgia any time of the year.
+Traveling throughout the year can be fun and exciting here.
 Georgia is world renowned for the winter sports havens of Gudauri and Bakuriani.
 Optimal skiing conditions last from October to April.
 Late spring and summer in Georgia are perfect for beachgoers flocking to the Black Sea coast for water sports and sunbathing.
 Autumn is popular among wine enthusiasts and sommeliers for the vintage harvest.
 Fall colors of the vast and varied flora of Georgia are among the most scenic anywhere.

 Entry to Georgia without a tourist visa is permitted for up to 365 days for citizens of 95 countries.
 If your country is not included in this list, there are 50 countries, visa or permanent residence holders of which can visit Georgia without visa.
 A comprehensive list of these countries is available here.
 If a visa is required for your nationality, you can apply at the Georgian Embassy nearest you or via electronic application at www.evisa.gov.ge.